Home / Chroniques / “Green finance” still a long way from the Paris Agreement

 Peter Tankov

-Professor of quantitative finance at ENSAE (IP Paris)
+Professor of Quantitative Finance at ENSAE (IP Paris)

 The concept of green finance has been around for about 20 years, but it only became mainstream in 2015 with the adoption of the Paris Climate Agreement.
 Its rise symbolises the moment when financial institutions woke up to the existence of climate risks; an event that has been strongly attributed to former Bank of England Governor Mark Carney’s ‘Tragedy of the Horizons’ speech.
 Since then, regulators have pushed financial institutions to recognise the climate risks borne by their asset portfolios and to communicate this to investors.
 It happened first in France, with Article 173 of the Energy Transition Act of 17 August 2015, and then on a global level with the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) created by the Financial Stability Board – which includes 26 major central banks and international institutions.